ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

    current `main` SHA, orchestration/run/attempt identities, exact artifact, both failed batch runs, package registration, and failed steps.
 It reads source from the authenticated base and prepares a bounded, sanitized public log excerpt.
+Both failures require completed, uniquely identified failing steps;
+   contradictory or extra confirmation history is rejected.
 Missing, ambiguous, or stale evidence fails closed.
-2. **Request data only.** A separate analysis job projects the authenticated context onto the model's allowlisted fields and includes enforced patch policy and approved dependency names as validation feedback.
+2. **Request data only.** A separate analysis job projects the authenticated context onto the model's allowlisted fields and includes the validator's full policy description and approved dependency names as validation feedback.
 It requests one bounded OpenAI Responses proposal per package: `diagnosis`, `edits`, and `unresolved_reason`.
 Source and logs are untrusted data.
 The model has no tools, shell, web access, or authority to execute its output.
 Requests use